The Writing Center of the Division of Graduate Studies

 Students are guided in preparing online and in-print versions of these documents.

 Location and Hours

-The Writing Center is located at the Touro College Main Campus, 43 West 23rd Street, Manhattan.
-Our administrative offices are on the third floor, rooms 323-326.
+The Writing Center is located at the Touro College Main Campus, 320 West 31 Street, Manhattan, Room 204.

 We are open Monday through Friday throughout the semester: